-Dishonored was a sleeper hit from Bethesda that sort of came out of nowhere and took everyone by surprise.
+Dishonored 2 was a sleeper hit from Bethesda that sort of came out of nowhere and took everyone by surprise.
 The deeply ingrained stealth mechanics combined with excellent movement mechanics and Bioshock-like abilities really catered to an impressionable audience at the time.
 This year, at E3, Bethesda took to the stage to announce the game and throw some details our way.
-Since the huge announcement, a Bethesda forum user stumbled upon more information about the game.
+Since the huge announcement, a Bethesda forum user stumbled upon more information about the video game.
 Take a gander at the details below.

 Warning: Possible Spoilers Ahead

 Arkane encourages experimentation by preserving the existing systems that allow special abilities to be manipulated.